A Brief Explanation of SQL Server Point In Time Restore

 Simple Recovery Model You will have to agree to miss the changes that are made during the last full backup.
-This mode does not support point to time recovery, log shipping, database mirroring, etc.
+This mode does not support SQL Server point in time recovery, log shipping, database mirroring, etc.

 Bulk-Logged Model It allows performing the operation in bulk without writing the transaction to the transaction logs and this does not support the relapsing fully since lack the logs.

 Full Recovery Model This model enables you to restore the database to the previous point, but you will have to get the complete log chain.
 A log chain is created when a full backup is processed in the full recovery model.
 The restoration takes the way as long as the log chain is not broken.
 However, if chain is broken, you will have to take the backup once again.

 The SQL Server Point In Time Restore occurs only in the bulk or fully recovery models.
 However, proper restoration of SQL Server database to the point in time can take place only in full recovery model.
 In bulk-logged model, you will come across some errors and it may fail.

 How To Perform SQL Server Point In Time Restore ?